Support

 5. InnoNext support

 The InnoNext beneficiaries’ feedback is crucial to continuously improving InnoNext for future participants.
-During the entire process, brief intermediate surveys will be proposed to assess various aspects, such as matchmaking, the quality of mentoring, and the internship.
+During the entire process, 3 short surveys will be proposed to assess various aspects, such as matchmaking, the quality of mentoring, and the internship.
 Finally, a comprehensive survey will collect your overall experience.
 Your insights are invaluable for enhancing the InnoNext program and ensuring a positive experience for future participants.

 5.2 Is there a mentorship program?